 What is the chiropractic adjustment?

-Chiropractic care focuses on joint segments that have loss normal motion and function.
+Chiropractic care focuses on vertebral joint segments of the spine that have loss normal motion and function.
 Chiropractic adjustments restore nervous system integrity, allowing health to return and be expressed to its fullest potential.
 Having a balanced, functional spine and nervous system plays a pivotal role in maintaining an abundant life.

 The important thing to remember is the act the adjustment frees a vertebra to allow it to find its natural position.
 Adjustments can leave you with a greater sense of well-being, calm, and most importantly, on the road to a life without pain